Teaching Traveling: Ever wondered if you could get a job teaching abroad with your love?

 Before this life changing experienced, I had traveled mainly in the good ole’ states, Mexico, Canada and a class trip to Italy so living and traveling on the other side of the world was daunting.
 I spent my senior year of high school living in Singapore and traveling to surrounding countries; China, Thailand, Indonesia, Australia and South Africa.

 This was the experience that really opened my eyes to travel and the world we live in, especially Asia.
 During college, I studied abroad for a semester in Tokyo, Japan and then decided to embark to China with my boyfriend as an volunteer English teacher and see where my travels would lead me next!

 TT: Love it!
 Tell us more about your travels.

-A: During my time in China the past year, I have designated two seperate types of travel experiences: My many weekend or 4-5 day China holiday trips throughout the beautiful country (upcoming trip to Shanghai for May Day!) and my mid-year, 5 week break spent traveling through Southeast Asia.
+A: During my time in China the past year, I have designated two separate types of travel experiences: My many weekend or 4-5 day China holiday trips throughout the beautiful country (upcoming trip to Shanghai for May Day!) and my mid-year, 5-week break spent traveling through Southeast Asia.
 I will give a short synopsis of both.

 TT: Fabulous advice.
 How did you find these travel opportunities?

 A: All of the traveling has been learned through word of mouth of other teachers and travelers alike.
 Also, my teaching program was shared by close friends who highly recommended it for both the teaching and traveling opportunities.